 - a.
 The Classical Group.

 - b.
 The English and Modern Language Group.

 - c.
 The Philosophical Group.

 - d.
 The Political Science Group.

+- 3. Courses in Music, both vocal and instrumental.

+- 4. A course preparatory to Law.

 THE COLLEGE OF ENGINEERING

 The College of Engineering offers courses-